brandonlind/geno_af_gradient_forests/README.md

 This research was funded by NSF-2043905 (KEL) and Northeastern University.

+# Citation

+Lind & Lotterhos (2024) A comparison of genomic forecasts based on genotypes versus allele frequencies.

+contact information:

+Brandon Lind - lind dot brandon dot m (at) gmail dot com

+Katie Lotterhos - k dot lotterhos (at) northeastern dot edu

 # Conda environments

 Conda environments are the the same as that used in [Lind & Lotterhos (2024)](https://github.com/brandonlind/mvp-offsets).
 Specifically, we used the mvp_env.yml and r35.yml environments.
+Package and coding versions are available at the top of the notebooks described below.
+Data used to train models has been [archived previously](https://doi.org/10.26008/1912/bco-dmo.889769.1).

 # Code Descriptions